 After prostatectomy, which refers to the surgical removal of the prostate gland, many people can function sexually and still climax.
-However, not all of them do, and some may find that their orgasms change.
+However, some people may find that their orgasms change.

 Males who undergo prostate removal may need medical and psychological support to deal with these changes and maximize sexual function.

-This article will discuss what dry orgasms are, how prostatectomy affects orgasms, and some tips that may help improve orgasms and sexual function.
+This article will discuss whether sex can still be pleasurable following radical prostatectomy and provide tips that may help improve orgasms and sexual function.

 Some procedures, such as transurethral resection of prostate (TURP), will only remove a portion of the prostate gland.
 However, radical prostatectomy removes the entire prostate, plus the seminal vesicles and sometimes the pelvic lymph nodes.

 After this operation, a person will no longer be able to ejaculate.
 This is due to the removal of the prostate and seminal vesicles, which make the fluid in semen.
-Other prostate operations, such as TURP, do not generally affect ejaculation.
+They may also be unable to have an erection due to nerve damage.

 Normally, sexual arousal sends signals to increase blood flow to the penis.
 This leads to an erection.
-As arousal intensifies, a male gets closer to orgasm.
+As arousal intensifies, a person gets closer to orgasm.
 Most males ejaculate when they orgasm, though doing so is neither inevitable nor necessary for orgasm.

 Radical prostatectomy surgery will likely damage some of the nerve endings surrounding the prostate.
 This can disrupt the body’s ability to communicate signals about arousal, leading to ED.

 Even if a male does not experience ED following surgery to remove the prostate and seminal vesicles, they can no longer ejaculate.

 Males can still orgasm, though they might require help or medication to do so.
-Most report some degree of erectile difficulty after undergoing radical prostatectomy.
+An older 2017 article states that